elenasa42/working-with-algorithms/README.md

 Given an input from a txt file, we create an array of integers that represents the max number of steps that can be made forward from that index.

+Running the code from terminal:

+java MinJumps 2.2-sm.txt